Logickin-Lambda/sunvox_3xlog/src/fundamental/logic_gates_extended.md

 ![bitwise and simple](../images/logic_gates/bitwise_and_simple.gif)

 As you can see, the bottom input masks out the input above, only showing the digits when they both true.
 This is useful when computer memory is limited because you could use that to store 8 separate indicators within a byte, and parse them using the AND operation.
-In SunVox, you could reduce the number of modules by 87.5% \*\* using this method compared to process the bit one by one.
+In SunVox, you could reduce the number of modules by 87.5% \*\* using this method compared to process the bit one by one. (if you build a bitwise operation processing a byte)

 There is a catch though: Since the modulator in bitwise mode only works up to ±127 DC unit, we must ensure the input never goes beyond the limit; nevertheless, you can't simply extend the bit width by subtracting input and normalize the output by 128 DC unit because there is an edge case when both of the input is +128 and +127 DC unit respectively, ending with a wrong result: